0xalim/ai_blacktooth/ai_blacktooth.md

 ### Authentication spoofing

 Auth methods:
-	1. Secure aut: only used if both devices have it
+	1. Secure auth: only used if both devices have it
-	2. Legcay auth
+	2. Legacy auth

 Legacy auth:
 	1. Verifier gens AU\_RAND